 One-on-One with Pastor Jerry is a weekly report on family news and church and community activities, events, ministries and missions.
 Visit this page each week, sign up to receive it weekly in your inbox, tune in on Thursdays for Pastor Jerry's Facebook Live, or watch the video recording anytime.

-Be sure to check out the Opportunities to Serve and share your Prayer Requests using the links at NoblesvilleFirst.com or on the Noblesville First mobile app.
+Share prayer requests and check out the week's opportunities to connect on the Connection Card at NoblesvilleFirst.com or on the Noblesville First mobile app.
 And share your pastoral needs by emailing or calling the 24/7 Care Line at 317-773-2590.

 Your servant in Christ,